 - You reduce your overhead because Oracle manages the machine and database

 - Oracle touts Exa machines as “engineered systems” with the hardware and software optimized to work together and giving you better performance.

 Now the question is, what’s the real scoop with Oracle cloud@customer?
-Like I said, Oracle has been playing with this service for a little while now and we have seen how our clients are reacting to the onslaught of Oracle sales pressure.
+Like I said, Oracle has been offering this service for a while now and we have seen how our clients are reacting to the onslaught of Oracle sales pressure.
 So now is a good time to give our impression – the good, the bad, and the ugly.